Anand-GitH/em-omc/enterprise-manager/em24ai/em-exadata-mgmt/intro/intro-exdata-mgmt-overview.md

 ## About this Workshop
-The goal of this workshop is to become familiar with Exadata Management Pack's advanced management and monitoring features for engineered systems using Oracle Enterprise Manager 24ai.
+The goal of this workshop is to become familiar with some of the advanced management and monitoring features in Exadata Management Pack using Oracle Enterprise Manager 24ai

 *Estimated Workshop Time*: 75 minutes